 That video made me think of someone closer home.
-Irrfan is a success story, and has a loyal fan-base all right.
-But again and again people pose him questions about his one-note performances.
-How he 'plays himself' in all roles.
-In my opinion, Irrfan channels himself according to himself, and the little nuance he brings to his characters are something some of us miss.
+Irrfan was a success story, and has a loyal fan-base all right.
+But again and again people posed him questions about his one-note performances.
+How he 'played himself' in all roles.
+In my opinion, Irrfan channeled himself according to himself, and the little nuance he brought to his characters are something some of us miss.

 Here I'm going to dissect 10 of his performances in specific scenes, which underline his greatness as an actor.